In this section

-The Board comprises three Executive Directors and six Non-Executive Directors.
+The Board currently comprises two Executive Directors, the Chairman and seven Non-Executive Directors.
 There is a clear division of responsibilities between the Chairman and the Chief Executive.
 All the Non-Executive Directors are considered to be independent.
 They bring wide and varied commercial experience to Board deliberations.

 The Chairman is responsible for leadership of the Board, setting its agenda and monitoring its effectiveness.